jeffhuang4704/vulasset/API.md

-## Vulnerablity Page changes (v1)
+## Vulnerablity Page changes (v2)

 ### History
-v1 - 2023/12/13
+- v1 - 2023/12/13
+- v2 - 2023/12/17

-## Endpoint
+## Endpoints
 The endpoint name can be updated to enhance clarity.
-One suggestion is to use `/v2/scan/asset`:

 ```
-v1/vulasset
+v1/vulasset     for main UI
+v1/assetvul     for Asset Views PDF printout
 ```

-## Usage
+## Usage for `v1/vulasset`
 Given that the request involves filtering and sorting, using `HTTP GET` might not be optimal.
-After discussions with Steven from the Security Page, we recommend the following pagination protocol.

-For a fresh query, use PATCH to `v1/asset` with advanced filter and sorting options in request body.
-This will create a session.
+For a fresh query, use `POST` to `v1/vulasset` with advanced filters and sorting options in request body.
+This will create a query session.
 To navigate within a search session, make a `HTTP GET` request to the same endpoint with the following query parameters, and you need to send the filtering options.

+Whenever a user modifies the filter criteria, you must initiate a new query session.

+### Initiate a query session

 ```
-HTTP PATCH v1/vulasset
+HTTP POST v1/vulasset

 Request Body
 {
     "publishedType": "before",      // all, before, after
-    "publishedTime": 1702252800000, // timetick
+    "publishedTime": 1605353432,    // timetick
     "packageType": "withfix",       // all, withfix, withoutfix
     "severityType": "high",         // high, medium
     "scoreType": "v3",              // v2, v3
     "scoreV3Min": 1,
     "scoreV3Max": 4,

     "matchTypeService": "contains", // contains, equals
     "serviceName": "svc",

     "matchTypeNs": "contains",
     "selectedDomains": [
         "ns1",
         "ns7"
     ],
     "matchTypeImage": "equals",     // contains, equals
     "imageName": "img",

     "matchTypeNode": "equals",      // contains, equals
     "nodeName": "node",

     "matchTypeContainer": "equals", // contains, equals
     "containerName": "cont",

-    "orderbycolumn": "scorev3",
+    "orderbycolumn": "scorev3",     // name, scorev2, scorev3, publishedtime
-    "orderby": "desc"
+    "orderby": "desc",

+    "viewType": "all",              // all, containers, infrastructure, registry
 }

 Response Body